GoogleCloudPlatform/python-docs-samples/cloud-media-livestream/keypublisher/README.md

 defaultHostname: livestream-key-publisher-api-gateway-48mwfke9.uc.gateway.dev
 ```

-You will send API requests to this URL.
+You will send API requests to the URL received from your response.

 Create an API key to use for making queries to your API, and restrict the API
 key such that only your newly created `livestream-key-publisher-api` can be